kotovale/python/README.md

 # python
-all my python code goes here
+All my python code goes here.
-This is just a try to uderstand how changes work
+This is just a try to uderstand how changes work.